 For all ages

 When in doubt, turn to this excellent compendium of 450 books that champion girls.
 Once Upon A Heroine is an exhaustive list of books that celebrate the bravery of female characters.
 Drawing from every genre and with options for every age group, this book understands the need for representation.
 The authors based the list on recommendations from teachers, librarians, and more and is sure to be something you’ll turn to time and time again.
+Thank you for encouraging reading to your children and we hope you found these books for kids helpful.

 Like us on Facebook!